 Suddenly the raw data profile begins to belie the reality.
 And so, our marketing strategy falls down.

-This isn’t to say that CRM data can’t be useful for targeting strategic post-click experiences that help maximize your conversion rate.
+This isn’t to say that CRM data can’t be useful for targeting strategic post-click landing pages that help maximize your conversion rate.
 But you only really know about the information that the person has willingly surrendered.

 Facebook is always learning about you